Enstone History Society

-Enstone History Society runs a series of events throughout the year (see below for the 2020 programme).
+Enstone History Society runs a series of events throughout the year.
 Currently, the membership stands at around 65 but new members are always welcome.
 The annual subscription is £15.00 per person.
 Please contact either John Pritchard or Julia Boardman if you would like to join.
 There are six committee members who run the society.

 - John Pritchard – 01608 678175 – email: Chairman